 Before you give your résumé to anyone: proofread it yourself, then by someone you trust.

 Though a cover letter isn’t needed for all salon job openings, it is for some.
 Again, there are a ton of online resources that can help you with this.
-The purpose of your cover letter is to: a) introduce yourself; b) share your professional goals, and c) explain why this salon would be a great place for you to grow your career.
+Keep it simple.
+The purpose of your cover letter is to: a) share your professional goals, and b) explain why this salon would be a great place for you to grow your career.

 2. Make a Good First Impression